awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 + When CloudFront receives a response from the origin \(origin response\)
 + Before CloudFront returns the response to the viewer \(viewer response\)

-For more information, see [How to Decide Which CloudFront Event to Use to Trigger a Lambda Function](lambda-how-to-choose-event.md)\.
+For more information, see [How to decide which CloudFront event to use to trigger a Lambda@Edge function](lambda-how-to-choose-event.md)\.

 ### Lambda Function ARN<a name="DownloadDistValuesLambdaFunctionARN"></a>